This is an online course. It is imperative that you check Canvas for Announcements regularly!

 There are due dates on assignments in order to help you stay on track.
 However, there is no penalty for late work in this course.
 This course is designed so that you may work at your own pace, and finish as quickly (or as slowly) as you wish!
 However, no work will be accepted beyond the last day of the quarter, no exceptions.

-You may use AI tools for learning or research, but you are responsible for verifying the accuracy of any AI-generated information.
+You may use AI tools for learning or research, but you are responsible for checking their accuracy.
 All submitted work must be your own.
-AI-generated submissions will be considered academic dishonesty.
+Submitting AI-generated work will be treated as academic dishonesty.

 Grading in this course consists of your demonstrated competency and professionalism.
 If you have any questions or concerns about a course grade, talk to the instructor within two weeks of receiving the grade.
+A passing grade consists of a 1.0 or higher.

 Grades will be converted according to the following scale: